“This dynamic performer has the ability to make the mundane extraordinary.”

 –DC Metro Theatre Arts

 Siobhan O’Loughlin is a Brooklyn-based writer, performer, activist, and award-winning playwright who tours her solo work internationally.
-She is a Moth Story Slam Champion, a founding member of the Australian/American storytelling conglomerate Everything is Everywhere, a published playwright with Indie Theatre Now, a trained Joker with Theatre of the Oppressed NYC, a New York Innovative Theatre Award winner, and a grant recipient of the Network of Ensemble Theatres.
+She is a Moth Story Slam Champion, a trained Joker with Theatre of the Oppressed NYC, a New York Innovative Theatre Award winner, and a grant recipient of the Network of Ensemble Theatres.
 O’Loughlin received her BA in Acting from Towson University in Baltimore, MD, studied Devised Theatre and Choreography abroad at Dartington College of Arts in Devon, England, and practiced puppetry under the tutelage of Peter Schumann at Bread & Puppet Theatre in Glover, VT.
 In addition to her solo work, O’Loughlin has spent the past seven years in NYC puppeteering, playing the ukulele, hosting monthly performance art potpourris, and educating youth in creative arts.

-As an educator, Siobhan has taught workshops for all ages all over the world, and most recently returned from a trip to Greece with Carry the Future, providing music and educational workshops for children living in refugee camps.
-Her focus as a teacher is mainly on performance and expression with the use of Theatre of the Oppressed techniques.
-She uses this training to enhance a student’s understanding of themselves and their environment, and in what ways that enables their personal and social strength.
-She also founded and led a two-year course on Contact Improvisation, devising her own theories of improvised dance as a means of creating community, and teaching workshops in several different East Coast venues.
+As an educator, Siobhan has taught workshops for all ages all over the world, and recently returned from a trip to Greece with Carry the Future, providing music and educational workshops for children living in refugee camps.
+In St. Louis, she partnered with local #BlackLivesMatter activist Darian Wigfall to teach storytelling and personal narrative as a means of creating social change.
+Using Theatre of the Oppressed techniques, she enhances a student’s understanding of themselves and their environment, and in what ways that enables their personal and social strength.

 Internationally, Siobhan has performed and taught in Japan, the Philippines, the United Kingdom, Ireland, Australia, Colombia and Greece.
-She is a founding member of Everything is Everywhere, a four person, part Australian/part American storytelling devised theatre ensemble, which had its first residency and performance project in Manila, the Philippines, at the Karnabal Festival.
-Siobhan is currently working with Manila-based performance artist Issa Lopez on a new piece called Colonize(d): A Duet on Identity and Intersectionality, which is supported by a grant from the Network of Ensemble Theatres.
+In 2016, she collaborated with Manila-based performance artist Issa Lopez on a new piece called Colonize(d): A Duet on Identity and Intersectionality, which was supported in part by a grant from the Network of Ensemble Theatres.

 Siobhan is very passionate about her activism as a fusion with her art.
-She is wholeheartedly a member of the 99%, a devoted intersectional feminist, a vegan animal rights enthusiast, a committed bike-riding environmentalist, and an ally to the movement for queer rights and awareness.
+Siobhan is ever an Occupier of Wall Street, a devoted intersectional feminist, a vegan animal rights enthusiast, a committed bike-riding environmentalist, and an ally to the movement for queer rights and awareness.
 Siobhan believes that Black Lives Matter.

-If you would like to see her resume, collaborate with her, book her show, cast her in your production, have her teach a workshop/course or join in on your specific project for peace and social justice, contact her Here.
+If you would like to see her resume, collaborate with her, book her show, cast her in your stage production or voice over studio recording, have her teach a workshop/course, or join in on your specific project for peace and social justice, contact her Here.